 Despite the cheaper feedstock, some companies remain more interested in maintaining output quality.

-Packaging Corporation of America CEO Tom Hassfurther said he sees fiber end markets moving toward “performance-based products,” and he opined that products made from recycled fiber have “a little more difficult time getting there.”
+Packaging Corporation of America Executive Vice President Tom Hassfurther said he sees fiber end markets moving toward “performance-based products,” and he opined that products made from recycled fiber have “a little more difficult time getting there.”

 Hassfurther stated his company has built a reputation around meeting high product quality standards.